Mount Kaukau: Natural history

+In the 1940s, around forty individuals of the giant snail Powelliphanta traversi 'form latizona' were translocated from Greenaway's Bush (near Levin) to Mount Kaukau, which lacked Powelliphanta.
+This population is still present to this day.
+Under the New Zealand Threat Classification System, this species is listed as "Nationally Endangered".

-Kaukau Challenge
+Kaukau challenge

 Every year Khandallah School, which is at the base of Mount Kaukau, organises a fun walk / fun run from the school to the summit and back, called the Kaukau Challenge.
 The Kaukau Challenge has been an annual event since 2006 with about 500 people taking part each year.

 Snowfall of 2011

 In mid-August 2011, two Wellington men, Nick Fone and Daniel McFadyen claimed to be the first people to ski and snowboard down Mount Kaukau when they took advantage of the unusual weather pattern delivering snow to most parts of the North Island.
 As Wellington has a temperate climate, snow down to near sea level is extremely rare, happening less often than once every 15 years.